Wilf Paiement

 Wilfrid Paiement, Jr. (/peɪˈmɑːnt/; born October 16, 1955) is a Canadian former professional ice hockey right wing who played in the National Hockey League (NHL) from 1974 through 1988, for seven different NHL teams.
 He is the younger brother of former NHL hockey player Rosaire Paiement.

 Playing career

-Wilf Paiement was selected in the first round (2nd overall) of the 1974 NHL amateur draft by the Kansas City Scouts.
+Wilf Paiement was the second overall selection in the first round of the 1974 NHL amateur draft by the Kansas City Scouts.
 He played two seasons in Kansas City before the team moved to Colorado and became the Colorado Rockies.

 Paiement was a member of the Canadian team that returned to the World Championship in Austria in 1977 after seven years of absence.
 During the tournament, frustrated by the lack of success, many members of Team Canada, including Paiement, resorted to violence.
-Paiement attacked Swedish player Lars-Erik Ericsson (who received a stick in the eye), as well as Russian players Shadrin, Yakushev and Babinov (who were all knocked unconscious).
+Paiement attacked Swedish player Lars-Erik Ericsson (who received a stick in the eye) on April 22, as well as Russian player Sergei Babinov (who was struck on the head by Paiement's hockey stick) after the score reached 8-0 in an 11-1 Team Canada loss."Wilf Paiement was the worst coward I ever saw on ice", said Swedish player Lars-Gunnar Lundberg, who played in the Swedish national team of 1977 in an interview in 2016.